edwardsmoses/edwardsmoses.com/_data/blog/2022-12-03-form-validation-with-formik-react-router-v6.md

 };
 ```

 Above, we'll first get the values from the form data, and we can then pass those values to an external backend API.

 Notice, in the `catch` block of the above, we return a sample `error` property, this is pretty convenient.

-Because, in our SignUp component, we can then display the `error` property:
+Because then, in our SignUp component, we can then display the `error` property:

 ```typescript
 const actionData = useActionData();
 const { error } = actionData || {};
 ```

 Another pretty nice part of the new React Router API is the `navigation` component.

 We can use the `navigation.state` to determine if the form is submitting, which is nice because we don't have to create a `[processing]` state to manage that.

 ```typescript
 const navigation = useNavigation();